The Workforce Innovation and Opportunity Act (Workforce Investment Act).

 On-the-Job Training - This is training that is provided to a paid participant by an employer that takes part in the WIOA program.
 This keeps the person engaged in productive work, in a position that provides them with the skills and knowledge that is needed and that is essential to the full and adequate performance of the job.
 A number of on the job training programs are provided under a contract with an employer in the private, non-profit, or public sector.

 WIA Dislocated Worker Services - Is provided to those who have been terminated or laid off from employment.
 Assistance can also be provided to those who have received notification of an upcoming layoff or termination and if they are doubtful to return to work in his/her previous occupation or industry.

-Workforce Investment Act Youth Program - Services are provided to eligible youth (aged 14 - 21) and can assist them in achieving employment and academic success.
+Workforce Innovation and Opportunity Act Youth Program - Services are provided to eligible youth (aged 14 - 21) and can assist them in achieving employment and academic success.
 The following resources are offered.

 Some other services offered by WIA and/or your local community action agency may be providing any book to someone who needs material for their training or education; grants for tuition; commuting assistance; individual training accounts; and reimbursement of fees.